Juan David Valencia

 Juan David Valencia Hinestroza (born January 15, 1986) is a Colombian professional footballer who plays as a left back, although he can also play as a midfielder.

 Club career

 Valencia started his footballing career in the youth ranks of Independiente Medellín.
-After making his debut in the Colombian First Division with the Medellín club, Valencia was loaned out to Venezuelan side Caracas FC.
+After making his debut in the Colombian First Division with the Medellín club, Valencia was loaned out to Venezuelan side Caracas F.C..
 Valencia quickly established himself as a fixture on the left side of the Caracas midfield.
 He has also played left back.

-He scored his first league goal with Caracas in a 2-1 victory over rival Unión Atlético Maracaibo.
-He has also started all the club's matches in the 2008 Copa Libertadores, scoring in a 1-1 draw versus Brazilian side Cruzeiro Esporte Clube on March 18, 2008.
+He scored his first league goal with Caracas in a 2–1 victory over rival Unión Atlético Maracaibo.
+He has also started all the club's matches in the 2008 Copa Libertadores, scoring in a 1–1 draw versus Brazilian side Cruzeiro Esporte Clube on March 18, 2008.

 In 2012, Atlético Nacional bought the half of his rights after being champion of Liga Postobon with Atlético Junior.